HotMonkeyWings/Discriminant-Function/README.md

 ### Part (a) and (b)
 In order to match the question, the configuration variables are altered.

-- (data-1) for n indicates that only 2 classes will be considered (the final class would not be considered as its Prior probability is 0, implying that it wouldn't appear.)
+- `data-1` for `n` indicates that only 2 classes will be considered (the final class would not be considered as its Prior probability is 0, implying that it wouldn't appear.)
+- We iterate through `n + 1` in the outer loop as datasets of all 3 classes are being classified.
+(Althought class 3 is fully misclassified.)
-- The d value is changed to 1, indicating that only 1 feature will be used. (which is x<sub>1</sub> )
+- The `d` value is changed to 1, indicating that only 1 feature will be used. (which is x<sub>1</sub> )

 ```
 n = len(data) - 1